malthe/chameleon/src/chameleon/docs/metal.rst

 Basic macro usage::

-        <p metal:use-macro="other/macros/header"> header macro from
+        <p metal:use-macro="other.macros.header"> header macro from
           defined in other.html template </p>

 This example refers to the ``header`` macro defined in the ``other``